ROUTINE ACTIVITY THEORY

 David Weisburd, Professor, Criminology and Criminal Justice

-The concepts of routine activity theory (RAT) (Cohen and Felson, 1979) are formalized in a
+The concepts of routine activity theory are formalized in a computational laboratory

-computational laboratory representing Seattle, Washington.
-The computational environment
+representing Seattle, Washington.
+The computational environment for implementation.
+Three

-model of street robbery are developed; each version implements a different level of
+versions of a model of street robbery are developed; each version implements a different

 The results of the experiments provide strong evidence of the important role routine